 *Thank you Hanes for sponsoring this post.
 Regardless I only recommend products and brand I truly love and all opinions are my own.

 Sometimes in motherhood your confidence isn’t at its peak.
 You start to feel tired, worn, frazzled, broken down, and I could go on but let’s stop there.
 Point is, moms don’t always feel like hot stuff.
 I’m talking confidence in how we look, confidence in our capabilities, and confidence in how we mother.
 And just because we have a lot (yeah tons) going on at one time doesn’t mean our confidence should suffer.
 Even if inside you are losing your marbles you can be confident in how you look, how you feel, and your motherhood skills.
-Here’s some things that can help:
+Here’s some things that can help you feel more confident:

 Brush off other people’s opinions.
 Look no matter what choices you make in motherhood there is going to be someone telling you that you are wrong.
 That you could be doing better.
 That their way is the best way and if you don’t or can’t do it that way you must be messing your kids up.
 And it’s all baloney.
 The fact is different parents parent differently.
 Different kids respond better to different things.
 There is no one right way.
 Know that you are doing your best and that you are doing a good job – only you knows what is best for your kids and your families so keep it up.
 For some reason people out there want to bring down others who don’t do things just like them but that’s a personal issue for them and doesn’t reflect on your motherhood abilities at all.